kelayamatoz/ee109-arria10-labs/lab2.md

 * If state is smaller than 16:
   * If index < 8, set the element at 31 - index to be index
   * Otherwise, set the element at 31 - index to be index + 1

 As you have observed, there are quite a few transitions of states as we iterate through the SRAM.
-This is a good setting where an FSM controller should be used.
+An FSM controller would handle the transitions nicely.
 Here is how it is implemented in Spatial:
 ```scala
 reg := 16